nyda1908/GrillKit/README.md

 1. **Start a new session** in the playground
 2. **Upload your CV as a PDF** using the + button, or paste your CV text directly
 3. **Specify your target role** (e.g. ML Engineer, Quant Research, Data Scientist)
-4. **Answer 10 questions** — each one grounded in something you actually claimed on your CV
+4. **Answer 10 questions**: each one grounded in something you actually claimed on your CV
-5. **Receive your report** — strong areas, weak areas, and suggested follow-up questions to practice
+5. **Receive your report**: strong areas, weak areas, and suggested follow-up questions to practice

 ---